sensu/sensu-docs/content/sensu-go/5.11/installation/install-sensu.md

 <img src="/images/install-sensu.svg" alt="Sensu architecture diagram">

 Powered by an an embedded transport and [etcd][16] datastore, the **Sensu backend** gives you flexible, automated workflows to route metrics and alerts.
-Sensu backends require persistent storage, a local cache, and three exposed ports:
+Sensu backends require persistent storage for their embedded database, disk space for local asset caching, and three exposed ports:

 - `3000` - Sensu [web UI][25]
-- `8080` - Sensu [API][26] (and, by extension, connections via sensuctl)
+- `8080` - Sensu [API][26] used by sensuctl, some plugins, and any of your custom tooling
 - `8081` - WebSocket API used by Sensu agents

 Sensu backends running in a [clustered configuration][22] require additional ports.